Last Updated: December 1, 2022

-This Publisher Data Protection Addendum (“Addendum“) is entered into by and between PubMatic, Inc. (“PubMatic“) and you (“Publisher”), and forms part of all agreements between the parties relating to the subject matter of this Addendum (each, an “Agreement”).
+This EU Data Protection Addendum (“Addendum“) is entered into by and between PubMatic, Inc. (“PubMatic“) and you (“Publisher”), and forms part of all agreements between the parties relating to the subject matter of this Addendum (each, an “Agreement”).
 This Addendum is effective as of the date on which the Addendum is signed or otherwise adopted by both parties (“Effective Date”).

 IT IS AGREED: